yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

-NOTE:The drone will remember the uniform linear motion of person, when person comes from behind, the drone can still avoid obstancle.
+NOTICE:The drone will remember the uniform linear motion of person, when person comes from behind, the drone can still avoid obstancle.